SunshineJunFu/refer/README.md

 + one picture has multiple objects
 + refcoco* only has one description for certain object in one picture
 + the description may has multiple sentences
++ ann_id is corresponding to an annotation which provides bbox(xyhw), classification,....
++ ref_id is corresponding to an reference which provides text description.